yuvalira/SER-Sinc-Speech-Emotion-Recognition-via-Multi-scale-Sinc-Filters-/README.md

 ---

-## Inference

-- Input: Raw 3-second waveform at 16 kHz
-- Output: One-hot class prediction of emotion
-- Can be extended to real-time with a sliding window approach

----

 ## Novelty

 Unlike traditional models that rely on handcrafted features (e.g., MFCC + LSTM), this project proposes a raw waveform-based solution using multi-scale Sinc filters and deep convolutional layers.
 This approach provides **end-to-end learning**, improved interpretability, and avoids manual feature engineering.